johannes-ed/rocket-league-session-tracker/README.md

 <img width="336" height="217" alt="image" src="https://github.com/user-attachments/assets/cc41fc4f-369d-47d2-9846-87d1d85838ad" />

 A simple app that displays current Rocket League play session stats: wins, losses, streak etc. The data is read from the new local game API.
+Tries to recreate the functionality of the old RocketStats-plugin that was used when BakkesMod worked.

 ## How to use